 Evidence A No. 5 describes that front and rear containers are arranged in the depth direction with respect to the frontage, and also describes the effect thereof, "The loading pallets 1A, 1B can be easily carried in and out with respect to the front shelf space 4A and a rear shelf space 4B in a dual shelf, thereby doubling a width of a multi-stacking shelves located at both sides of a lift aisle, while doubling the storage capacity, thereby achieving efficient space utilization in a storehouse or a factory."
 Since the loading pallet described in Evidence A No. 5 is configured to allow an article to be placed and to move/transfer with the article placed thereon, the loading pallet corresponds to a container.
-Evidences A No. 5-No. 11 describe that, although it is natural and conventional, a rear container is taken out after taking out a front container which blocks the frontage, when a container, such as a pallet on which an article is placed, is taken out from the frontage.
+Evidences A No. 5-No. 11 describe, in the indicated matters, that, although it is natural and conventional, a rear container is taken out after taking out a front container which blocks the frontage, when a container, such as a pallet on which an article is placed, is taken out from the frontage.
 Thus, the Patent invention 1 relating to the Different feature 3 is configured only by arranging a plurality of containers at the front and rear in the depth direction, as described in Evidence A No. 5, in taking out a container by conveyance means from a plurality of shelf areas in the storeroom of Invention A-4, and by employing the conventional means for taking out the container.
-Therefore, the configuration of the Patent invention 1 relating to the Different feature 3 could have been invented by a person skilled in the art, on the basis of the inventions described in Invention A-4 and Invention A-5.
+Therefore, the configuration of the Patent invention 1 relating to the Different by a person skilled in the art, on the basis of the inventions described in Invention A-4 and Invention A-5.

 B) A storeroom is a branch of the technology of storehouse.
 The technology of automatic warehouse is a technology common in the field of technology of warehouse.
-Specifically, it is described that the storeroom is applied in common to "Storage management method and device" in Evidence A No. 18, to "Storage container carrying mechanism in device which automatically inputs/outputs storage container to/from storage shelf" in Evidence A No. 24, to an in/out device of "Storeroom" in Evidence A No. 25, to automated carrying in/out of an article in "Storage for book" in Evidence A No. 26, and to "APPARATUS FOR INDIVIDUALLY WAREHOUSING AND DELIVERING ITEM" in Evidence A No. 27, for books, documents, cassettes, records, or components.
-It is a common, well-known problem, in the technology of automatic warehouse as well as the technology of automatic storeroom, to improve storage efficiency and efficiency in carrying in/out operation.
-The transfer means, moving means, and take-out means in Correction invention 1 are well known in the automatic warehouse described above.
+Specifically, it is described that the storeroom is applied in common to "Storage management method and device" in Evidence A No. 18, to "Storage container carrying mechanism in a device which automatically inputs/outputs storage container to/from storage shelf" in Evidence A No. 24, to an in/out device of "Storeroom" in Evidence A No. 25, to automated carrying in/out of an article in "Storage for book" in Evidence A No. 26, and to "APPARATUS FOR INDIVIDUALLY WAREHOUSING AND DELIVERING ITEM" in Evidence A No. 27, for books, documents, cassettes, records, or components.
+It is a common well-known problem, in the technology of automatic warehouse as well as the technology of automatic storeroom, to improve storage efficiency and efficiency in carrying in/out operation.
+The transfer means, moving means, and take-out means in Corrected invention 1 of the case are well known in the automatic warehouse described above.
 It is clear that the concrete structure is not specified to be specific to a store room, in the scope of claims.
-A significant effect specific to a storeroom cannot be found in Correction invention 1.
-Thus, Correction invention 1 could have been easily conceived by a person skilled in the art by applying the above well-known arts to the invention described in Evidence A No. 4.
+A significant effect specific to a storeroom cannot be found in Corrected invention 1 of the case.
+Thus, Corrected invention 1 of the case could be easily conceived by a person skilled in the art by applying the above well-known arts to the invention described in Evidence A No. 4.

-(2-2-3) Summary of the demandee's allegation
+(2-3-3) Outline of the demandee's allegation

-The demandee argues roughly as follows, against Different feature 3, in Written reply p.
-14 1.25-p.17 1.9, and Oral proceedings statement brief submitted by the demandee p.
-23 1.13-p.
-24-1.12.
+The demandee argues roughly as follows, against Different feature 3, in the Written reply p.
+14 l.
+25-p.17 l.
+9, and the Oral proceedings statement brief submitted by the demandee p.
+23 l.
+13-p.
+24-l.
+12.